jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 ########################################
-How to test that an Exception is raised
+how to test that an Exception is raised
 ########################################

 .. raw:: html